 Miller Ferry to South Bass Island

-You can purchase pedestrian ferry tickets in advance, but cars are first-come, first-served and tickets cannot be purchased in advance.
+Purchase pedestrian ferry tickets in advance to ensure access during crowded weekends and holidays.
+But, cars are first-come, first-served and tickets cannot be purchased in advance.
 You just line up once you get there and take the next ferry that has space for your vehicle.

 We stayed on the island overnight and opted to take our car across.
 If you’re staying on the island and plan to cook some of your own meals, taking your car is probably easier.
-But, if you’re going just for the day, rent a golf cart.
-Using your car on the island is quite a challenge as parking options are limited.
+But, if you’re going just for the day, leave the car on the “mainland” in the free parking lot.

-There are several places to rent Put-in-Bay golf carts near the ferry.
-It’s best to rent online in advance, because most offer online rental discounts and because they can sell out on busy days — especially weekends.
+There are several golf cart rental places near the ferry.
+It’s best to rent online in advance, because most offer online rental discounts and because they can sell out on busy days, especially weekends.
 If you’re staying in a vacation rental on the island, check for even greater savings (sometimes).

-We got our golf cart at E’s Put-in-Bay Golf Carts because I won the rental in a twitter party last summer (social media for the win on that one)!
-As we walked up to the rental counter, my son spotted the Archie Griffin golf cart — E’s Golf Carts has clever names for all their golf carts — and offered me “bonus points” if I got that one.
+We got our golf cart at E’s Put-in-Bay Golf Carts because I won a free golf cart rental.
+YAY!
+As we walked up to the rental counter, my son spotted the Archie Griffin golf cart and offered me “bonus points” if I got that one.

 - You have to be 18 with a valid driver’s license to rent a golf cart on the island.

 - Golf carts are “street legal,” and must obey all traffic laws just like a car.